 - (1) A monetary liability imposed under an exclusive use by-law on the owner of a lot included in the community titles scheme may be recovered as a debt. - (2) If the lot is itself another community titles scheme, the liability is enforceable against the body corporate for the other scheme. - (3) If subsection (2) does not apply, the liability is enforceable jointly and severally against- - (a) the person who was the owner of the lot when the liability arose; and - (b) a successor in title for the lot.

-Part 9 Insurance-Act, section 189
+Part 6 Insurance-Act, section 189

-174 Definitions for pt 9 [SM, s 176]
+185 Definitions for part [SM, s 195]